Apteco/AptecoPSFramework/AptecoPSFramework/AptecoPSFramework/plugins/CleverReach/ReadMe.md

 - [ ] test reserverd fields
 - [ ] check the processid
 - [ ] manually expire a token and test the stacktrace
+- [ ] test on multiple table levels and their dependency with URN